GJ0407790/CS336/assignment1-basics/papers/notes.md

 ![alt text](images/rope.png)

 - In particular, each rotation matrix is apply to pairs of embedding elements $\in \mathbb{R}^d$.
     - The angle increases linearly with the position.
+The angle at position 1 will be $\theta$, position 2 will be $2\theta$, position k will be $k\theta$.
     - The angle also decreases exponentially with the dimension.
 $$
 \theta_{i,k}=\frac{i}{\Theta^{(2k-1)/d}}, k \in \{1, \ldots, d/2\}